ExCiteS/communitymaps-help/_en/access-contributions.md

 ## Use list of contributions and search

 Contributions currently visualised on the map are listed on a list of contributions.
-They have the clickable display fields, also category, author and when the contribution was created is showed under each contribution.
+They have a clickable display field, also category, author and when the contribution was created is shown under each contribution.

 When searching for specific contributions, the found term is highlighted, and only contributions that match the search criteria are displayed on the map.